dividedbyzeroco/enforce-js/readme.md

 ## Extending Rules

-If you need additional rules currently not supported by `enforce`.
-You can extend the library by using the `.extend()` method.
+If you need additional rules currently not supported by `enforce`, you can extend the library by using the `.extend()` method.

 ```javascript
 enforce.extend(REGEXP, VALIDATOR);